 Quick fixes are the microwave’s speciality.
 It can soften your potatoes and vegetables so they boil faster, defrost a dish you forgot to take out of the freezer and even melt butter or chocolate.
 (Seriously, melting chocolate in the microwave is so much easier than using a bain marie.)

 Christmas is a boozy affair for many!
 If you’re planning on getting bubbly or Pinot Grigio for the Christmas meal, fridge storage can be tricky.
 You don’t want the bottles rolling over and crushing your Christmas pavlova!

 Easy solution – invest in a fridge bottle rack!
 Then you can keep your bottles secure and maximise fridge space in the bargain.
 (Fridge space at Christmas = very important.)

 Christmas Eve is a flurry of preparations.
 With all the Christmas fare being prepped it’s hard to find time to cook a hot meal in the evening.
 Your slow cooker to the rescue!

 We’re not suggesting slow cooking your turkey, but if you prepare dinner at breakfast time on Christmas Eve you can have a nice home-cooked meal in the evening and get the washing up done in advance, leaving lovely clear work surfaces.
 Plus, you can use handy slow cooker liners to seal in the flavour and save some washing up.
 Win, win!

 The easiest way to enjoy Christmas pudding?
 Buy one!
-There are an abundance of them in the shops.
+There is an abundance of them in the shops.
 But if you’re old school and prefer a homemade pud we love this recipe from Jamie Oliver’s Nan for its simplicity.